ic-home icon Design resourcesThe Illustrator pen tool: tips and tricks

 Take your designs to the next level.

-The Pen Tool is a neat feature that is one of the foundational tools for creating vector graphics.
-It allows you to create shapes with freeform curves.
-Found in the Toolbar, the Pen Tool is probably the most powerful drawing tool you can find in Adobe Illustrator.
+The Pen Tool in Adobe Illustrator is one of the foundational tools for creating Vector graphics.
+It allows you to draw shapes with freeform curves and straight line segments.

 If you need to replicate any curves, you can do so with the Pen Tool.
 You can also use it to create and edit anchor points and paths.

-But before we go into more detail, it is essential to mention that Pen Tool is much more than a simple pen.
-If you have never used it before, remember that it does not work like a regular pen – drawing wherever you drag the “pen.”
+But before we go into more detail, it is essential to mention that the Pen Tool is much more than a simple pen.
+If you have never used it before, remember it does not work like a regular pen, drawing wherever you drag the “pen.”

-What it does, however, is it draws vector paths.
-So let’s explore the anatomy of a Vector Path.
+What it actually draws are vector paths.
+So, let’s explore the anatomy of a vector path.

 Bézier curve illustration

 A path is defined by a start and endpoint.
-A part of the path can be other points, angles, curves, etc. Therefore, a path can be anything from a simple line to curvy shapes.
+Other points, angles, or curves can also be part of the path.
+Therefore, a path can be anything from a basic path to more complex curvy shapes.

 • The initial position of the curve (also called an Anchor)